 For instance, alcohol interferes with the body’s absorption of nutrients, causing malnutrition even in alcoholics who appear outwardly healthy.
 Alcoholics often lack many of the essential vitamins and minerals, including magnesium, calcium, and vitamins A, C, E, D, K, and the B vitamins.
 Because addicted people often forget to drink fluids, they are frequently dehydrated as well as undernourished.

 When you are trying to recover, you can’t fully focus onhealinguntil you have restored your body through healthy eating.
 In this sense, nutritional therapy is fundamental to recovery.
 The role of nutrition in addiction treatment includes:

 - Teaching self-care through healthy food choices

 Mindfulness is a state of awareness that allows you to be fully focused on the present moment.
 Instead of obsessing over the future (“How will I get more coke today?”
 “How much wine should I drink tonight?”
-“How can I pay the rent and still buy drugs for the weekend?”), the addict learns how to quiet her mind and center her thoughts on her recovery goals.
+“How can I pay the rent and still buy drugs for the weekend?”), you will learn how to quiet your mind and center your thoughts on your recovery goals.